dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 λx. x * 2 ≈ λx. x + x
 ```

-While they are implemented differently, no matter how they are used, the
+While they are implemented differently, no matter how they are used, the result
-result will always be the same (as the only thing we can do with the function is
+will always be the same (as the only thing we can do with these functions is
-call it on an argument, and when we do, it will double its argument).
-It's
+call them on an argument, and when we do, each will double its argument, even
-important to note that contextual equivalence always depends on what is
+though in a different way).
+It's important to note that contextual equivalence
-observable within the language.
-For example, in Javascript, you can reflect over
+always depends on what is observable within the language.
+For example, in
-the syntax of functions, and so the above two functions, written as:
+Javascript, you can reflect over the syntax of functions, and so the above two
+functions, written as:

 ```javascript
 function(x){ return x * 2; } ≈ function(x){ return x + x; }